mobxjs/mst-gql/README.md

 Since the query cache is stored in the store, this means that mixins like `useLocalStore` will serialize them.
 This will help significantly in building offline-first applications.

-## To use Query components or not to use Query components

-TODO: philosophical section on whether to define the UI purely in terms of stores and models, or whether to control data fetching from the UI

 ---

 # 🦄 API 🦄